Have you got a cute furry bundle sitting at your feet when you eat? Here are 5 Easy Meals you can Share with your Dogs!

 3. Grilled Chicken and Vegetables as a Meal you can Share with your Dogs

 Are you throwing some chicken on the barbecue tonight?
+Throw a small piece on for your dogs.

 CAUTION: No seasonings for barbecue sauce for your furry friend.

-With it ranking among the top 10 of pet allergies you'll want to make sure your dog is okay to eat chicken.
+While some dogs do great with chicken, most dogs can be allergic.
+With it ranking among the top 10 of pet allergies, you'll want to make sure your dog is okay to eat chicken.

-After grilling a piece of chicken for your pets you'll want to make sure to take the chicken off the bone.
+After grilling a piece of chicken for your pet's you'll want to take the chicken off the bone.
+Chicken bones can easily splinter and cause choking.

 4. Meat and Veggies as Meals to Share with your Dogs

-When making dinner for yourself throw a little something on for your dog.
+When making dinner for yourself, throw a little something on for your dog.

-As long as you leave the spices off your dog will love you!
+As long as you leave the spices off, your dog will love you!
+You can easily mix and match meats with vegetables.

 Meats Dogs would love: